Belgium in the innovation landscape

 Recently, a new instrument, BEL-SME was established to overcome this issue: BEL-SME is a call between all the regions.
-For the first time it is possible to collaborate between Belgian regions with funding for industrial research.
+For the first time it is possible to collaborate between Belgian regions to access funding for industrial research.

-In September 2018 a Memorandum of Understanding on regional level was also signed by the three agencies to further strengthen Belgian cross-regional collaboration.
+In September 2018 a Memorandum of Understanding was also signed by the three agencies at regional level to further strengthen Belgian cross-regional collaboration.

-The main aim of this memorandum of understanding is to assist enterprises that wish to collaborate with an enterprise in another region or with a cluster in another region to find its way to obtain support from their government.
+The main aim of this memorandum of understanding is to assist enterprises that wish to collaborate across regions or with a cluster in another region to obtain support from their government.

 The collaboration involves:

-- the collaboration between individual enterprises in Brussels region, Flanders and Wallonia receiving support from the regional governments for R&D
+- individual enterprises in Brussels region, Flanders and Wallonia receiving support from the regional governments for R&D

-- the collaboration between clusters with individual enterprises located in another region.
+- clusters with individual enterprises located in another region

-Belgium is steadily developing its R&D&I infrastructure and is interested in taking on a stronger role in Eureka’s Eurostars and Globalstars programmes.
-Eureka makes it easier to reach beyond European borders, because projects go through the Eureka framework and there is no need to set up bilateral calls for international collaboration.
+Belgium is steadily developing its R&D and innovation infrastructure and is interested in taking on a stronger role in Eureka’s Eurostars and Globalstars programmes.
+Eureka makes it easier to reach beyond European borders, because there is no need to set up bilateral calls for international collaboration.
 This is very interesting for small regions that otherwise might not be able to extend their reach globally.

-The close collaboration with other National Funding Bodies (NFBs) through Eureka also strengthens and deepens the collaboration between NFBs bilaterally after the fact, e.g. in promotional activities.
-One might say that Eureka brings the nations closer together.
+The close collaboration with other ministries and funding agencies through Eureka also strengthens and deepens bilateral collaborations after the fact, e.g. in promotional activities.